emmo-repo/EMMO/README.md

 ## EMMO structure
 This repository contains the EMMO top- and middle level ontologies, constituting the core of EMMO.
-The EMMO top-level ontology is consists of the fundamental mereocausality level and the perspective level, which supports a pluralistic representation of the world.
+The EMMO top-level ontology consists of the fundamental mereocausality level, and the perspective level which supports a pluralistic representation of the world.

 The EMMO middle-level ontology consists of the reference level, which includes the full standard model of physics and the representation of data and information, and the discipline level, providing a common foundation for different disciplines including metrology, materials and manufacturing.
 Each level is implemented in a set of interdependent modules as illustrated in the figure below.